 - Media Session Handler: A function on the UE that communicates with the 5GMSd AF in order to establish, control and support the delivery of a media session.
 The Media Session Handler may expose APIs that can be used by the 5GMSd Aware Application.

-- Media Player: A function on the UE that communicates with the 5GMSd AS in order to stream the media content and may provide a service to the 5GMSd Aware Application for media playback and the Media Session Handler for media session control.
+- Media Player: A function on the UE that communicates with the 5GMSd AS in order to stream the media content and may provide APIs to the 5GMSd Aware Application for media playback and the Media Session Handler for media session control.

 - 5GMSd Aware Application: The 5GMSd Client is typically controlled by an external media application, e.g. an App, which implements external application or content service provider specific logic and enables establishing a media session.
 The 5GMSd Aware Application is not defined within 5G Media Streaming specifications, but the function makes use of 5GMSd Client and network functions using interfaces and APIs defined in 5GMSd.

 - 5GMSd AS: An Application Server which hosts 5G media functions.
-Note that there may be different realizations of 5GMSd AS's, for example a Content Delivery Network (CDN).
+Note that there may be different realizations of 5GMSd ASs, for example a Content Delivery Network (CDN).

 - 5GMS Application Provider: External application or content specific media functionality, e.g., media creation, encoding and formatting that uses 5GMSd to stream media to 5GMSd Aware applications.

 - 5GMSd AF: provides various control functions to the Media Session Handler on the UE and/or to 5GMS Application Provider.
-It may relay or initiate a request for different Policy or Charging Function (PCF) treatment or interact with other network functions.
+It may relay or initiate a request for different Policy or Charging Function (PCF) treatment or interact with other network functions via NEF.

 NOTE 7: There may be multiple 5GMSd AFs residing within the Trusted Media Functions entity each exposing one or more APIs.